sap-linuxlab/community.sap_install/playbooks/README.md

  -K: asks for the privilige escalation password of the connection user to become root on the target host
 ```

-If you want to embed this playbook or run non-interactive, you need to prepare an ansible inventory that contains a group for the hosts you want to install, e.g. my_hanas (see also <https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html>).
+If you want to embed this playbook or run a non-interactive version, you need to prepare an ansible inventory that contains a group for the hosts you want to install, e.g. my_hanas (see also <https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html>).

 Create the file `my_inventory` similar to: